EuracBiomedicalResearch/DigitalSpiralography/README.rst

 * In DrawingVisualizer, the speed is now sampled to give more accurate results.
 * An exception caused by an aborted calibration has been fixed.
 * During calibration, the operator and stylus id are now being requested.
+* All recorded trials (caused by pressing RESET while recording) are now saved.
 * The prompt dialog at the end of a recording has been extensively revised:

   + The operator id is now also included.